peter-amerkhanian/OLD-peter-amerkhanian.github.io/content/post/rent-v-buy/index.md

-We can quickly seee that ownership will clearly build more wealth in the medium and long run:
+We can quickly see that ownership will clearly build more wealth in the medium and long run:

 ```python